 - Rutland Northeast Supervisory Union designates wellness funds for initiatives at each of its schools.
 Initiatives include focus on exposure to lifetime sports, which several schools provide.
 In the 2017-18 school year, Sudbury Country School and Whiting Village School each held snowshoe and cross-country skiing events.
 Leicester Central School held a school-wide yoga event and Lothrop School utilized wellness funds towards a Positive Behavioral Interventions & Supports Celebration Field Day.
 Barstow Memorial School choose to dedicate their wellness funds towards providing Tooth Tutor Support, while Otter Valley Union High School held a “Community Service Day” and students donned Otter Valley Union Hight School t-shirts.

 Today’s students come to school with more challenges related to health and learning than ever before.
-Essential School Health Services (link is external)focuses on improving student outcomes, school attendance, the mitigation of challenges such as chronic health conditions, complex medical needs, and other barriers related to social determinants of health, such as poverty, unemployment, illiteracy, food and housing insecurity, and lack of health care.
+Essential School Health Servicesfocuses on improving student outcomes, school attendance, the mitigation of challenges such as chronic health conditions, complex medical needs, and other barriers related to social determinants of health, such as poverty, unemployment, illiteracy, food and housing insecurity, and lack of health care.

 We hold an Annual Rutland County School Nurse and Office Nurse Meeting co-sponsored by the Vermont State School Nurses Association (VSSNA) (local representatives).
 A number of local organization representatives that serve families join us to share resources, grant and referral information.
 Additionally, in partnership with VSSNA, we co-sponsor Rutland County School Nurse Discussions three to four times during the school year.
 Local professionals present on topics that are highly requested by school nurses and nurses are afforded an opportunity to network.
 The 2017-2018 topic discussions included the following: Child Adversity (Adverse Childhood Experiences), Health Related Emergencies and Response, Rash Assessment in Children, and Common Pediatric Health Concerns.
 Continuing Nursing Education credits are offered as applicable to the topic selected.

-We help schools get grants to support proven strategies such as Farm-to-School (link is external), Safe Routes to School (link is external), and Girls on the Run (link is external).
-Find out more about strategies to improve health of Vermont’s school-aged children (link is external.
+We help schools get grants to support proven strategies such as Farm-to-School, Safe Routes to School, and Girls on the Run.
+Find out more about strategies to improve health of Vermont’s school-aged children.

 We provide resource and grant information through local connections, such as the Annual Rutland County School Nurse and Office Nurse Meetings, as well as through weekly email distribution of the School Nurse Bulletin and through locak participation at Rutland County Wellness/Whole School, Whole Community, Whole Child/Coordinated School Health Teams.